superfly/docs/flyctl/cmd/flyctl_redis.md

-Launch and manage Redis clusters managed by Upstash.com
+Launch and manage Redis databases managed by Upstash.com

 ## Usage
 ~~~